Labor Of Love Is Summer's Most Intense Dating Show. Star & Bachelor Alum Kristy Explains All

 Dating Show Labor Of Love Isn’t About Needing A Baby To “Have It All.”
 Star Kristy Katzmann Reveals Why

 “I definitely watched The Bachelor and The Bachelorette.
-I’m well-versed in that world,” Kristy Katzmann, star of new FOX dating show Labor of Love, told Refinery29 on a recent phone call while sheltering in place from her home of Chicago.
-In that moment, Katzmann, 42, was too humble to mention just how well-versed she is in the world of Bachelor Nation: She competed in the eleventh season of The Bachelor at age 29 and vied for the heart of Brad Womack.
+I’m well-versed in that world,” Kristy Katzmann, star of new FOX dating show Labor of Love, told Refinery29 on a recent phone call from her home in Chicago.
+Katzmann, 42, was too actually competed in the eleventh season of The Bachelor at age 29 and vied for the heart of Brad Womack.
 Katzmann came in sixth place.

 Thirteen years later, Katzmann is the one handing out the roses.
 Rather, she is doling out the Labor of Love equivalent to roses, which is approval through an app.
-The FOX series, which premieres Thursday, May 21, is all about direct communication since Katzmann isn’t going through this romantic “journey,” in Bachelor Nation parlance, just to find someone who will slip an engagement ring on her finger.
-Instead, Katzmann, an Illinois account manager, spends Labor searching for a man to have a baby with — ASAP.
+The series, which is on in the US now, is all about direct communication.
+Katzmann, an Illinois account manager, spends Labor searching for a man to have a baby with — ASAP.
 If Katzmann doesn’t find husband and father material during Labor season 1, which is hosted by Sex and the City star Kristin Davis, she will have a baby solo as a single mom.

 Advertisement

 Some may wonder if Labor is dipping into outdated stereotypes about motherhood and a woman’s place in the world.
 The series does pose its premise as the only way for its lead to fully complete her already pretty wonderful life.
-Katzmann, however, swore Labor of Love isn’t “a perfect, idealized story” of a woman achieving an ultra conservative idea of “having it all.”
+Katzmann, however, swore Labor of Love isn’t “a perfect, idealised story” of a woman achieving an ultra conservative idea of “having it all.”
 Instead, she aims to encourage women to chase whatever dream they may have, “maybe in spite of the way things didn’t work out in their life.” — not shackle them to a husband and two-point-five kids.

 “I understand that this will be controversial.
 The truth is, I just have to be willing to take the heat on this,” Katzmann said.
 “One of my greatest hopes is that this does open up doors for women for whatever they’re trying to do.”

-When we meet Katzmann in Labor premiere “15 First Dates,” the series works hard to convince viewers the Bachelor alum is relatable.
+When we meet Katzmann in Labor premiere “15 First Dates,” the series works hard to convince viewers she is relatable.
 Katzmann is revealed to be a longtime career woman hoping to invest in a lifelong romantic partnership after an extremely painful breakup.
 She is experiencing the added stress of finding a new partner who shares her exact plans, including a pregnancy in the very near future.

 “At my age, I was coming up against men who were asking me out either under the assumption that I did not want kids or they weren’t asking me out because they wanted a family and had already ruled me out of that possibility,” Katzmann admitted.